geirbye/bysykkel-status/README.md

 Java version 11
 ```

-### Running the server, run gradle from the prject root:
+### Running the server, run gradle from the project root:

 ```
 gradlew clean build run